 Short-Term Care Insurance: A Top LTCi Alternative for Clients

 Say your client wants long-term care insurance, but their application is declined due to their age or health or they simply can’t afford the premiums.
-Fear not!
-Short-term care insurance is another solution!
+Fear not – short-term care insurance is another solution!

-If you sell long-term care insurance plans, you should offer short-term care insurance plans as well.
 Not familiar with that form of coverage or when to recommend that a client go with STCi instead of LTCi?
 We’ll fill you in.

 What Is Short-Term Care Insurance?